 In short, accreditation indicates that a nursing school has been evaluated and shown to meet certain academic and professional criteria.
-When a school meets or exceeds these criteria, they are then able to receive accreditation approval.
+When a school meets these accreditation criteria, they are then able to receive accreditation approval.

 - There are several academic and merit-based scholarships for nursing students that are only available if you’re attending an accredited nursing program.